 - A trainee must be attending one of the Agricultural Institutions that Atlantis cooperates with.

-- People with a good knowledge of English (this will be assessed on application).
+- A trainee must have a good knowledge of English (this will be assessed on application).

 Do I need an agricultural background or experience?

 - Yes, trainees must also have prior, relevant agricultural/horticultural experience.

 - Where possible, trainees will be placed on a farm that specializes in their area of expertise.

 Trainees should contact their individual university with questions regarding costs.

 - Trainees live with a host family who owns and runs a particular agriculture or horticulture business.

 - The host/company will offer lodging of reasonable standard.
 In nurseries, trainees will usually share kitchen, living room and bathroom, and are typically offered bedrooms with 2-4 beds in each.
 On farms, trainees will live in their own building/barrack or part of the house with a kitchen, living room and bathroom, or may share with another trainee/worker.